|

 Sam Cooke is shot dead on 11th December by the manager of a Los Angeles motel.

-In the UK MPs vote on 21st December to end the death penalty for murder.
+In the UK on 21st December MPs vote by 355 to 170 to end the death penalty for murder for five years.
+In 1969, the five-year experiment is made permanent.

 A cyclone hits southern India and Ceylon on 23rd December, killing more than 2,000 people.